-What is Financial Aid Satisfactory Academic Progress (FASAP)?
+What is Satisfactory Academic Progress?

-Financial Aid Satisfactory Academic Progress is defined by the following Qualitative and Quantitative criteria:
+SAP is defined by the following Qualitative and Quantitative criteria:

-Qualitative: Meeting a minimum cumulative grade point average requirement (GPA), or comparable measure
+Qualitative: Meeting a minimum cumulative grade point average requirements (GPA) or a comparable measure as described below.

-Quantitative: Maintaining a pace of progression such that a student can complete the educational program within the maximum timeframe
+Quantitative: Maintaining a pace of progression such that a student can complete the educational program within the maximum timeframe as described below and obtaining minimum scores on specific program related examinations within the timeframes specified below.